 Away fans are situated in sections one and two, at one end of the new stand.
 Around 500 fans can be accommodated in this area.
 As you would expect from a modern stand, the facilities are good and you should experience a hassle free day at the ground.

 There is a bar located at the ground but this is for home fans only.
 Popular with away supporters is the nearby Rock Bowling Club.
 This is situated a little further down the road from the ground, opposite the entrance to the castle.
 A bit further away is the Stags Head, which is situated opposite the entrance to East Dumbarton station.
 It is a good sized bar, with TV's and a pool table.

-If you require hotel accommodation in Dumbarton, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Dumbarton or Glasgow then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from Dumbarton Town Centre.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 Castle Rock dominates the Dumbarton skyline, and with the ground sitting just beneath, it is fairly easy to find your bearings.
 Follow the A814 into Dumbarton and just after you go under a railway bridge, you will see a sign pointing left for Dumbarton Castle.
 Turn left here (Victoria Street) and the ground is down the bottom of this road on the right.
 There is a fair sized car park at the ground.